 What to look for when shopping for an electric scooter

 When ordering online, always prefer brands with polished websites, long warranties, and a robust support system if things go south.
 It can be tempting to buy stand-up scooters off sites like AliExpress at bargain-basement prices — a lot of designs share the same Chinese parts, after all — but you’re taking a gamble that your vehicle will be shipped on time and intact, never mind quality control or getting support.
 Some of the more reputable stand-up electric scooter brands include (but aren’t limited to):

 The simplest way to find reputable brands for traditional sit-down scooters is to browse in person at a dealership.
 You’ll get a chance to test ride different models, and know instantly where to take your scooter for repairs.
 Some dealerships may even have riding schools to help with licensing.

 In terms of specs, the first thing to check is always range.
 Determine the furthest distance you might ride in one direction — you’ll want over double that unless you plan to charge for a few hours midway, say while you’re at work.
-In fact you’ll need more headroom if you plan to ride in cold weather, since freezing temperatures can cut battery life by as much as half.
+In fact you’ll need more headroom if you plan to ride in cold weather, since freezing temperatures can cut battery life by as much as 40 percent.
 Likewise, be aware that many stand-up scooter manufacturers calculate their range based on specific bodyweights and speeds of 20mph (32kph) or less.
-You’re going to burn through a battery a lot faster when riding at 30 or 40mph.
+You’re going to burn through a battery a lot faster when riding at 30mph.